Kapiainen/SublimePapyrus/README.md

 ScriptName X Extends Y
 ```
 *X* is the name of the script and *Y* is the name of the parent script.
 If *extends Y* cannot be found in the file or a script named *Y* cannot be found, then the command will not open anything.
 If *extends Y* can be found in the file, then *Y* will be searched for just like in the command *SublimePapyrus: Open script*.

+######Clear compiler error highlights (Sublime Text 3 only)
+If you type in the command *SublimePapyrus: Clear compiler error highlights*, then any lines highlighted with the *Highlight compiler errors* feature will cease to be highlighted.
+In case it takes a long period of time before you attempt to compile your script again and you find the highlighting to be distracting.

 ####Highlight compiler errors (Sublime Text 3 only)